spinnaker/spinnaker/docs/commands.md

 ---
 ## hal config generate

 Generate the full Spinnaker config for your current deployment.
+This does _not_ apply that configuration to your running Spinnaker installation.
+That either needs to be done manually, or with `hal deploy apply`.

 #### Usage
 ```